About Event Imports

 Please click on the links below for information on how the event import functions.

-- Event Information - The basics.
-This is details and info about your event itself such as where it was located, when it occurred, etc.
+Event Information - The basics.
+This is details and info about the event itself such as where it was located, when it occurred, etc.